spantaleev/matrix-docker-ansible-deploy/docs/installing.md

 This will do a full installation and start all Matrix services.

+**Note**: if the command does not work as expected, make sure that you have properly installed and configured software required to run the playbook, as described on [Prerequisites](prerequisites.md).

 ### Installing a server into which you'll import old data

 If you will be importing data into your newly created Matrix server, install it, but **do not** start its services just yet.
 Starting its services or messing with its database now will affect your data import later on.